Candoia

-Candoia is a genus of non-venomous boas found mostly in New Guinea, Melanesia and the Maluku Islands in Indonesia.
+Candoia is a genus of non-venomous boas found mostly in New Guinea, Melanesia, the Solomon Islands and the Maluku Islands in Indonesia.
 Common names include bevel-nosed boas and keel-scaled boas.

 Description

 The species of the genus Candoia typically have a rounded and heavy body, with a flattened triangular-shaped head and an upturned nose.
 Colors and patterns vary greatly, but most are various shades of brown to black.
-Species can vary in adult size from 60 cm to 1.8 m in total length (including the tail).
+Species can vary in adult size from 60 cm to 1.8 m in total length (tail included).
 Males are typically smaller than females and can be distinguished by their prominent cloacal spurs.

 Distribution and habitat

-The species of the genus Candoia are found from Samoa and Tokelau west through Melanesia to New Guinea and the Maluku Islands in indonesia.
+The species of the genus Candoia are found from Samoa and Tokelau west through Melanesia to New Guinea and the Maluku Islands and the Solomon Islands in Indonesia.

 Behavior

 All species of Candoia are primarily nocturnal.

 Feeding

-The primary diet of Candoia species consists of frogs and lizards.
+The primary diet of Candoia species consists of frogs, tadpoles, fish, skinks and other lizards, rodents and birds.
+Neonates are more inclined to feed on tadpoles, fish and lizard species, with adult specimens of C. aspera, C. p. paulsoni and C. p. tasmai transitioning to larger prey which includes rodents and birds.
+C. carinata and C. bibroni australis remain focused on lizard, skink and bird prey.

 Reproduction

 In the species of the genus Candoia, breeding occurs early in the year, typically after rains.
-Several males will approach and pursue a single female, though, there is no combat between the males.
+Several males will approach and pursue a single female, and mild combat can be observed between the males where they will buck each other off of the desired female.
 Females seem to only ovulate once every two or three years and give birth to litters averaging 10 or so neonates.
-The Solomon Island ground boa (C. paulsoni) is an exception, as it is known to have particularly large litters, occasionally producing 30 or 40 small neonates.
+The Solomon Island ground boa (C. paulsoni) is an exception, as it is known to have particularly large litters, with the average being 30–40 but as many as 110 on record in captive reproduction.